mh-/exposure-notification-ble-python/README.md

 If you want to run the script every time the Raspberry Pi starts up, you can e.g. make __systemd__ run the script when the boot sequence has finished (and Bluetooth has been activated).

-There's a sample Service Unit file in this repo: `exposure-notification.service`.
+There's a sample Service Unit file in this repo:
+[exposure-notification.service](linux-startup/exposure-notification.service).
 Modify this with the command line parameters you need and then:

-    $ sudo cp exposure-notification.service /lib/systemd/system/
+    $ sudo cp linux-startup/exposure-notification.service /lib/systemd/system/
     $ sudo chmod 644 /lib/systemd/system/exposure-notification.service
     $ sudo systemctl daemon-reload
     $ sudo systemctl enable exposure-notification.service